isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   configured to true the DNS server is ignored and the DNS update is sent with the configured DHCP-DDNS protection e.g. TSIG key or unsecure.

+- ``exchange-timeout`` governs the time used to wait for the GSS-TSIG TKEY exchange to finish before it timeouts.
+It is expressed in milliseconds and it defaults to 3000 milliseconds (3 seconds) if not specified.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).